)

 Your driving record tells insurance companies in Florida a clear story about how likely you are to file a claim.
 Think of it as your road reputation — a speeding ticket, car accident, or traffic violation leaves its mark.

-This table breaks down what Florida residents pay on average, based on a sample driver profile with various driving incidents.
+This table breaks down what Florida residents pay, based on a sample driver profile with various driving incidents.

 Driver Record | Average Monthly Quote | % Increase Compared to Good Drivers |